Chammes-cyber/Portfolio/README.md

 ## About Me

 Hi!
-I'm Colin, a passionate SOC Technician.
-Here you can find my work, resume, and ways to connect.
+I'm Colin, a passionate programmer and security advocate.
+Here you can find my work, resume, and ways to connect!

 ---

 ## Skills

-- **Linux Command-Line**
+- **Python**
 - **Network Configuration**
 - **PowerShell**
-- **Python**
+- **Linux Command-line**

 ---